hesbonangwenyi606/Ecommerce-web/README.md

 ## 📸 Screenshots (Optional)

-Include images of homepage, product page, cart, admin dashboard.
+Include images of homepage, product page, cart

----

 ## 🤝 Contributing
 1. Fork the repo
 2. Create a new branch